Hyperloop Alpha - Summary

 The Hyperloop sends capsules through a low pressure tube.
 The capsules are supported by a cushion of air, and are accelerated via magnetic linear accelerators.
+The tubes are above-ground.
 Passengers enter and exit Hyperloop at stations at the ends, or at branches along the tube.

 This study presents the preliminary design for a Hyperloop between Los Angeles and San Fransisco.
-Total trip time is ~30 min, with capsules carrying 28 people running as often as every 30 seconds.
+Total trip time is ~30 min, with capsules carrying 28 people, at 480kph (in urban areas) and at 1,220 kph along the Interstate, running as often as every 30 seconds.